4neesh/DevBlog/src/posts/037_AssetClasses.md

 Cash and cash equivalents may also be used to finance an acquisition, however this is not of relevance for a portfolio of assets.
 </p>
 <p>
-With respect to a portfolio of assets, the cash and cash equivalents will have a low risk and return profile with high liquidity.
-The T Bills and other securities will carry a low duration due to their short maturity dates thus providing an opportunity to lock in certain returns for the portfolio and reducing exposure to interest rate risk.
+With respect to a portfolio of assets, cash and cash equivalents will have a low risk and return profile with high liquidity.
+The T Bills and other securities will carry a low duration due to their short maturity dates thus providing an opportunity to mitigate portfolio exposure to interest rate risk.
 </p>

 <p>